murray-macdonald/CH572D_StdLib_English/README.md

 ## Copyright Notice

 Copyright (c) 2021 Nanjing Qinheng Microelectronics Co., Ltd.
-This software (modified or not) and binary are used for microcontroller manufactured by Nanjing Qinheng Microelectronics.
+This software (modified or not) and binary are used for te CH572D microcontroller manufactured by Nanjing Qinheng Microelectronics.